evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part3/Beginner-Tutorial-Combat-Base.md

 }
 ```

-Let's make the `Stunt` dict a little clearer too.
+Let's explain the longest action dict, the `Stunt` action dict in more detail as well.
 In this example, The `Trickster` is performing a _Stunt_ in order to help his friend `Paladin` to gain an INT- _advantage_ against the `Goblin` (maybe the paladin is preparing to cast a spell of something).
 Since `Trickster` is doing the action, he's not showing up in the dict:

 ```python
 stunt_action_dict - {